okansungur/drafts/read8.md

 __Strategic Phase__: Identify bounded contexts and map them out in context map.
 Event Storming with domain experts business analyst product owner and developers.

-__Tactical Phase__: Model bounded contexts according to business rules of the subdomain
+__Tactical Phase__: Model bounded contexts according to business rules of the subdomain.Relies on programming language.

 Teams may chose TDD or BDD or can use both of them.